This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 The potential impact of this change

-By setting an expectation that this supporting factor should not be applied to buy-to-let lending, the PRA is potentially making it less attractive to lend for this purpose, because it means that lenders will have to hold more capital against this type of lending.
+By setting an expectation that this supporting factor would not be applied to buy to let lending, the PRA potentially made it less attractive to lend for this purpose, because it meant that lenders have to hold more capital against this type of lending.
 Holding a greater amount of capital has an associated cost to the lender.

-The result may be that, in order to recoup the cost of holding additional capital, lenders increase the cost of lending to the customer, or they reduce the overall funding they lend via this avenue.
+In order to recoup the cost of holding additional capital, lenders could have increased the cost of lending to the customer, or reduced the overall funding they lent via this avenue.

 Extra underwriting measures for portfolio landlords

-From 1st January tighter checks on interest coverage ratios and interest rate affordability were implemented with PRA regulated buy-to-let lenders.
+From 1st January 2017 tighter checks on interest coverage ratios and interest rate affordability were implemented with PRA regulated buy to let lenders.

 How does the PRA define a “portfolio landlord”?

 You may think of portfolio landlords as those with tens of properties, however, the PRA defines portfolio landlords as those with:

 “…four or more mortgaged buy to let properties across all lenders in aggregate”